 Chinese medicine is one of the most ancient healing systems in the world and has been used for over 2500 years.
-It is unique in that it is still practiced today in a relatively unchanged form, by practitioners both in China and across the world.
+It is still practiced today in a relatively unchanged form by practitioners both in China and around the world.

-Since Chinese medicine developed before the time of microscopes and x-rays, it grew based on observations of the natural world and their interactions with the human body.
-Similarly, physicians in those days did not have access to the pharmaceuticals that are available today such as antibiotics and powerful painkillers.
+Chinese medicine was practiced long before modern medical equipment was invented.
+It developed and grew based on observations of the natural world and their interactions with the human body.
+Similarly, ancient physicians did not have access to the pharmaceuticals that are available today, such as antibiotics and powerful painkillers.

-Therefore, ancient doctors developed their own toolkit for treating patients, including acupuncture, moxibustion, massage, and herbal medicine.
-One herb which has played an essential role in Chinese medicine throughout its history, and one which is now creating a huge buzz in the modern medical world, is cannabis.
+Therefore, ancient doctors developed practices for treating patients, including acupuncture, moxibustion, massage, and herbal medicine.
+One herb has played an essential role in Chinese medicine throughout its history.
+This same herb, which is now creating a massive buzz in the modern medical world, is cannabis.

 Cannabis in Chinese Medicine

-In modern Chinese medicine, hemp seeds are a popular remedy used for their gentle laxative effects.
-These are the only part of the plant in regular medicinal use today, but historically, all parts of the cannabis plant were used including the flowers, leaves, and roots.
+In modern Chinese medicine, hemp seeds are a popular remedy used for their mild laxative effects.
+Hemp seeds are the only part of the plant that is in regular medicinal use today.
+Historically, however, all parts of the cannabis plant were used, including the flowers, leaves, and roots.

 In ancient medical texts, aside from cannabis seeds, its flowers are by far the most commonly mentioned part.
-This is probably due to their higher concentrations of cannabinoids such as cannabidiol (CBD) and tetrahydrocannabinol (THC) when compared to the leaves and roots.
+The use of cannabis flowers is likely due to their higher concentrations of cannabinoids, such as cannabidiol (CBD) and tetrahydrocannabinol (THC).
+Particularly when compared to the leaves and roots.

-Cannabis flowers have been used to treat a wide range of different medical conditions over the centuries, and these uses have been recorded in various texts.
-By looking back at publications from as long as 2000 ago, we can study the historical uses of cannabis in Chinese medicine and also learn more about its applications in the modern world.
+Cannabis flowers were used to treat a wide range of different medical conditions over the centuries.
+These uses have been recorded and well-documented in various texts.
+By looking at documents from 2000 years ago, we can study the historical uses of cannabis in Chinese medicine.
+We can also learn more about its applications in the modern world.

 A Brief History of Cannabis Use in Chinese Medicine

-The first mention of cannabis in Chinese medical literature is in The Divine Farmer’s Materia Medica, published in the first to second century AD.
-This book is attributed to the legendary emperor, farmer and herbalist Shennong, and despite being written more than two millennia ago, it is still in clinical use today.
+The first mention of cannabis in Chinese medical literature is in The Divine Farmer’s Materia Medica.
+This was published approximately in the first to second century AD.
+This book is attributed to the legendary emperor, farmer, and herbalist Shennong.
+Despite being written more than two millennia ago, it is still in clinical use today.

 According to this text, cannabis has acrid and balanced properties.
-It is said to govern the five taxations (excessive use of the eyes, excessive lying, sitting, standing, and exercise) and the seven damages (over-eating, cold food and drink, climatic extremes, rage, fatigue, grief, and fear).
-It is said to benefit the five viscera (the heart, liver, lungs, kidneys, and spleen), and to descend blood and cold qi.
+It is said to govern the five taxations (excessive use of the eyes, excessive lying, sitting, standing, and exercise).
+It’s also said to rule the seven damages (over-eating, cold food and drink, climatic extremes, rage, fatigue, grief, and fear).
+Furthermore, cannabis is said to benefit the five viscera (the heart, liver, lungs, kidneys, and spleen.)
+Marijuana is also believed to descend blood and cold qi.

-To say that cannabis governs the five taxations and seven damages and benefits the five viscera suggests that it was seen as something of a panacea, with far-reaching benefits.
-Yang Huating later interpreted the statement about descending blood and cold qi in his 1935 book Illustrated Analysis of Medicinal Substances as meaning “quickening the blood.”
-On this basis, he recommended it for a wide range of conditions including headaches, menstrual issues, itching, convulsions, and dry cough.
+It is clear from the text that cannabis was considered to be a panacea, with far-reaching benefits.
+Yang Huating interpreted the statement about descending blood and cold qi in his 1935 book Illustrated Analysis of Medicinal Substances.
+Huating believed that it meant “quickening the blood.”
+Therefore, Huating recommended cannabis for a wide range of conditions, including headaches, menstrual issues, itching, convulsions, and dry cough.